Adamu: I Wasn’t the One Stripped Naked in Viral Video

 Adedayo Akinwale in Abuja

-The National Chairman of the All Progressives Congress (APC), Senator Abdullahi Adamu, has debunked insinuations making rounds that he was stripped naked at the palace of the Emir of Lafia in Nasarawa State as recorded in a video that has since gone viral.
+The National Chairman of the All Progressives Congress (APC), Senator Abdullahi Adamu yesterday debunked reports that he was stripped naked at the palace of the Emir of Lafia in Nasarawa State as recorded in a video that has since gone viral.

-Adamu, through his Personal Assistant on New Media, Malam Nata’ala Mohammed, in a telephone interview yesterday in Keffi, said those making such allegations were not honest to themselves and were mischievous, adding, ”they are only seeking relevance.”
+Adamu, through his Personal Assistant on New Media, Malam Nata’ala Mohammed, said those making such allegations were not honest to themselves and were mischievous, adding, ”they are only seeking relevance.”

 “It was the mere imagination of mischievous people who are unfamiliar with the physical looks of Senator Abdullahi Adamu.